salesforce/lwc-rfcs/text/0000-context-service.md

 * ~~How can the context be propagated when the fiber is cut (insertion of root elements inside a template)?~~ Events coordination solves this.
 * ~~How can the context be provided to elements in the light DOM of the context element?~~ Events coordination solves this.
+* Is the value always synchronous provisioned during the `wiring` stage of the component life-cycle?
+* Is there a formal error state that the wire can provision?
+Will it participate in the component error boundary?